Prisoner's Base: Nero Wolfe (A&E Network)

+All of these DVD releases present the episode in 4:3 pan and scan rather than its 16:9 aspect ratio for widescreen viewing.

 Publication history

 Random House discovered in 2011 that most of the Bantam paperback editions of Prisoner's Base lack the final chapter (17), which is 1.5 pages in length in the hardcover editions.
 The Wolfe Pack, the Nero Wolfe literary society, took the liberty of providing the final chapter in PDF format on its website.
+The chapter was restored in the Bantam e-book edition of the novel.